• Skip to primary navigation

 A completed batch of molded cannabis chocolates made in cannabis leaf shaped molds

-• Just 2 ingredients are needed: melting chocolate & your infusion of choice.
+• A two-ingredient recipe: melting chocolate & your infusion of choice

-• No tempering required!
-Just melt, infuse, mold, and enjoy.
+• No tempering required – melt, infuse, mold, and enjoy

 After getting asked so many questions about the process, I knew it was time to put together this easy step-by-step guide to making quick and easy cannabis-infused chocolates.

-I've heard from many of my community members that they are 'lazy' when making their cannabis edibles, and they want a quick and easy option, which is where this recipe comes in.
+I’ve heard from many of my community members that they are ‘lazy’ when making edibles, they want a quick and easy option, which is where this recipe comes in.

 Instead, we are infusing premade chocolate options like chocolate chips and melting wafers for a super simple infusion that is easy to put together.